kaustubholpadkar/R-Fundamentals/README.md

 This repository would provide a reference to fellows studying basics of R.

 #### Credits
-For providing such an eclectic fundamentals of R assignment.
+For providing such an eclectic assignment on fundamentals of R.
 <br>
 Department of Computer Science & Engineering
 <br>